electricimp/imp-central-impt/TestingGuide.md

 Every test file (build) runs on all devices currently assigned to the Device Group specified in the [test configuration](#test-configuration) file one by one: no device is run until the previous device has completed testing.
 Devices are chosen in an arbitrary order.
 A test file (build) running on one device is called a test session.
 When the build completes on the last device, the next test file (build) starts running on the same set of devices, again one after the other.

+You may clear the [*Builder* cache](#builder-cache) before the tests starts by setting the `--clear-cache` option.
+If the *Builder* cache is enabled in the [test configuration](#test-configuration) file, it will then be re-created during the test run.

+You may run the tests in [debug mode](#debug-mode) by specifying the `--debug` option.

-Every test is treated as failed if an error is thrown or a timeout, as defined in the [test configuration](#test-configuration) file, occurs during the test execution.
+A test is treated as failed if an error is thrown or a timeout, as defined in the [test configuration](#test-configuration) file, occurs during the test execution.
 Otherwise the test is treated as passed.
 If at least one test in a test session fails, the test session is treated as failed.
 If the [test configuration](#test-configuration) has the `stop-on-fail` setting set to `true`, test execution ends after the first failed test.

-You may clear the [*Builder* cache](#builder-cache) before the tests starts by setting the `--clear-cache` option.
-If the *Builder* cache is enabled in the [test configuration](#test-configuration) file, it will then be re-created during the test run.

-You may run the tests in [debug mode](#debug-mode) by specifying the `--debug` option.

-**Example**
+When all tests are passed, the [`impt test run`](./CommandsManual.md#test-run) command outputs `IMPT COMMAND SUCCEEDS` phrase and returns zero exit code.
+Otherwise, it outputs `IMPT COMMAND FAILS` phrase and returns non-zero exit code.

+**Example - testing failed**

 ```
 > impt test run